haxtheweb/edtechjoker/draft-outline.md

 **The more code you develop, even with issues, the more feedback I can give.
 Tues will be stepping through code produced by teams in class.
 The more code, the more feedback, the faster you can develop solutions, refine them, and ace the final project.
 The less code now, the harder the road ahead**

-## Week 13
-### Tues
-- Review code produced by teams for check in 3.
-- Feedback will be potentially via PR, textual comment, or me walking through how something works in class.
-- After review there will be more time to work in class

-### Thursday
-- Working day in class

-### Check in 4 due

 ### Final project general requirements
 - Your team will have the rest of the semester to develop a fully working, well documented, promoted (via doc site / blog post), vercel based micro frontend